Democratic Club of Leisure World

 The Club shall support the principles and the candidates of the Democratic Party at the County, State, and National levels.
 The Club will dedicate itself and employ its best efforts to promote, educate, and inform voters of Democratic Party principles and issues, and encourage voter participation in party affairs to promote and serve good government and enhance the grassroots and precinct organization at Leisure World, Montgomery County, Maryland.

 Article III – Endorsements

 1. The Club shall not endorse candidates in the Democratic Party primaries, but individual Club members may, without reference to the Club, endorse candidates of their choice in any election.

 2. In general or special elections, the Club may endorse candidates for elected public office or take a position on public policy or political issues by a minimum of 10% of Leisure World resident members present at a General Membership meeting, at a special meeting or a similar method of voting, such as via the internet.
 There shall be reasonable notification of the date, time, and place of a special meeting.

-3. Reasonable notification for all purposes in these Bylaws shall mean publication in The Leisure World News, posting on Leisure World Clubhouse bulletin boards, broadcast on the Leisure World closed circuit television system, by regular mail including post card notification, or by email and on the Club website.
+3. Reasonable notification for all purposes in these Bylaws may include publication in The Leisure World News, posting on Leisure World Clubhouse bulletin boards, broadcast on the Leisure World closed circuit television system, by regular mail including post card notification, or by email and on the Club website.

 4. The Board may endorse, on behalf of the Club, individuals for non-elected appointive offices.

 Article IV – Membership

 1. Membership shall be open to all registered Democrats who reside in the Leisure World precincts and who support the party principles and the purpose of the Club.

 2. The Board may from time to time, confer “Honorary Membership”, with no voting rights, on those persons adjudged to have served the Democratic Partly with distinction.
-Honorary members are not allowed to pay dues.
+Honorary members do not pay dues.

 3. The payment of dues is a requirement of membership.
 The Board shall set the amount of annual dues, and the membership period shall correspond to the fiscal year of June 1 through May 31.